GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 <br/>

-Carpentries-style websites have pre-defined sections for their episodes, which will have a specific look and feel, depending on their purpose.
-The two

 ##### Challenges

+Carpentries-style websites can have pre-defined sections for their episodes, which will have a specific look and feel, depending on their purpose.
+The one that is particularly relevant to us is the **Challenge** section, which looks as dpectied below: